pmeleney/honeybee/README.md

 python neat_evolve.py <path-to-neat-config>
 ```

-Legacy note: `honeybee_py/demonstration.py` was written for an older `play_game` signature (NEAT-only).
-It’s kept for reference but not wired to the current game API.
+Legacy note: The old `honeybee_py/train_bee_hornet_networks.py` and `honeybee_py/demonstration.py` have been removed in favor of CLI commands and the new game API.

 ## How It Works